Parvathakkar2003/PRODUCT_INVENTORY/README.md

 # Product Inventory Management System

 A full-stack **Product Inventory Management System** built using **FastAPI** for the backend and **React.js** for the frontend.
-This project allows users to manage products efficiently through RESTful APIs and a modern web interface.
+This application allows users to perform complete **CRUD operations** on products, including adding, updating, viewing, and deleting products.

 ---